FAT Brands Company Insiders

 FAT Brands Workforce Comparison

 FAT Brands is rated below average in number of employees category among its peers.
-The total workforce of Consumer Discretionary industry is currently estimated at about 118,698.
-FAT Brands holds roughly 2,600 in number of employees claiming about 2.19% of stocks in Consumer Discretionary industry.
+The total workforce of Consumer Discretionary industry is currently estimated at about 1.02 Million.
+FAT Brands adds roughly 2,089 in number of employees claiming only tiny portion of stocks in Consumer Discretionary industry.

 FAT Brands Profit Margins